17th Sunday in Ordinary Time

 But Augustine doesn’t stop there.

-and will also be tempted to carry that over to the child conceived:
+And these parents will also be tempted to carry that attitude over to the child:

-and so 37% of unintended pregnancies of married women
+37% of unintended pregnancies to married women end in abortion.

-And even if the child isn’t aborted, how easy will it be for those the parents
+And even if the child isn’t aborted, won’t it be difficult for the parents

 A child has a right to be conceived and born in the context of love

-—love between the parents and love that they have for the baby.
+—love between the parents and love for the baby.